 Trump claims that the next Fed Chair will cut interest rates aggressively, potentially to 1%, despite the fact that the American economy is doing well.
 It expanded by 4.4% in the third quarter, while inflation has been contained.

-Other top banks like Bank of America (BoFA), Jefferies, and UBS have boosted their targets to $6,000, $6,600, and $5,400.
+Other top banks, including Bank of America (BoFA), Jefferies, and UBS, have raised their targets to $6,000, $6,600, and $5,400, respectively.

 Gold Technical Analysis as it Gets Overbought

-The weekly timeframe chart shows that gold price has been in a strong bull run for years, making it one of the best-performing assets globally.
+The weekly timeframe chart shows that the gold price has been in a strong bull run for years, making it one of the best-performing assets globally.

 Gold has constantly remained above all moving averages, while the Average Directional Index (ADX) has jumped to 64, a sign that the strength is continuing.